Skip to content

 Prior Acts/Retroactive Coverage

-Coverage for claims arising from acts that occurred before the beginning of the policy period.
+Coverage for real estate E&O claims arising from acts that occurred before the beginning of the policy period.
 (Policies written on a claims made basis cover only claims reported during the policy period.)
 Prior Acts coverage is necessary for covering a claim made during a current policy period for an event that happened before a policy was in force.
-With CRES E&O, you’re covered for prior transactions for as long as you’ve had continuous Errors and Omissions insurance (from any company).
-Continuous E&O coverage must either be continuous in your name (individual E&O) or continuous in the same company’s name.
+With CRES real estate errors & omissions, you’re covered for prior transactions for as long as you’ve had continuous E&O insurance (from any company).

 Back to Top